LesegoTladi/LesegoTladi/README.md

 # 👋 Hi, I'm Lesego Tladi

-I'm a **Data Scientist** focused on using **data analysis** and **machine learning** to solve problems and uncover insights.
-My interest in **data science** comes from the power of data to drive smart decisions and innovation.
-I'm constantly improving my skills and applying them to real-world challenges.
+I'm a Data Scientist with a passion for turning data into stories that drive smarter decisions.
+Skilled in Python, SQL, and Power BI (PL-300 certified), I enjoy using data analysis and machine learning to solve real problems and uncover insights that matter.
+For me, data isn’t just numbers — it’s a way to spark innovation and create meaningful impact.
 ---

 ### 🎓 **Education & Certifications**